Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Introduction

+Our work is motivated, in part, by the increasing polarization on social media~\cite{liu2012sentiment}.
+Individuals tend to connect with like-minded sources~\cite{bessi2016users}, ultimately producing echo-chambers \cite{bessi2016users} and filter bubbles~\cite{bakshy2015exposure}.
+Tools that could automatically extract social beliefs, and distinguish points of agreement and disagreement among them, might help generate future technologies (e.g., less biased search engines) that summarize information for consumption in a manner that gives individuals more control over (and better visibility into) the degree of bias in the information they consume.

+A key advantage of the solutions described in this paper is that they are {\em unsupervised\/} and mostly {\em language-agnostic\/}.
 By {\em unsupervised\/}, we mean that our approach does not need prior training, labeling, or remote supervision (in contrast, for example, to deep-learning solutions~\cite{irsoy2014opinion,liu2015fine,wang2017coupled} that usually require labeled data).
-By {\em language-agnostic\/}, we mean that the approach does not use language-specific prior knowledge~\cite{hu2013listening,liu2012sentiment}, distant-supervision~\cite{srivatsa2012mining,weninger2012document}, or prior embedding~\cite{liu2015fine,irsoy2014opinion}.
-While we test the solution only with English text, we conjecture that the unsupervised nature of the work will facilitate its application to other languages,\footnote{Except languages that do not have spaces between words (such as Chinese and Japanese) because we do use tokenization and expect spaces as token separators.} offering an out-of-the-box system that does not need to be retrained for new domains, jargon, or hash-tags.
-In that sense, to the authors' knowledge, ours is the first unsupervised, language-agnostic solution to the problem of belief separation {\em in the case when the beliefs in question partially overlap\/}.
-The work is a significant generalization of approaches for polarization detection (e.g., \cite{al2017unveiling,bessi2016users,conover2011political,demartini2011analyzing}), that identify opposing positions in a debate but treat neutral text as ``noise" or ``irrelevant".
-In contrast, in this paper, we think of text agreed upon by multiple parties (e.g., neutral text) as an inherent part of their belief structure, and optimize the formulation of our belief discovery problem accordingly.
-More specifically, we postulate a general hierarchical belief structure (that allows for overlap in beliefs), and explicitly look for social media posts that fall into {\em each\/} of its different belief (overlap) components.
+By (mostly) {\em language-agnostic\/}, we mean that the approach does not use language-specific prior knowledge~\cite{hu2013listening,liu2012sentiment}, distant-supervision~\cite{srivatsa2012mining,weninger2012document}, or prior embedding~\cite{liu2015fine,irsoy2014opinion}.
+Rather, it relies only on tokenization (the ability to separate individual words).
+While we test the solution only with English text, we conjecture that the unsupervised nature of the work will facilitate its application to other languages (with the exception of those that do not have spaces between words, such as Chinese and Japanese, because we expect spaces as token separators).
+An advantage of unsupervised techniques is that they do not need to be retrained for new domains, jargon, or hash-tags (as opposed to techniques that rely, for example, on language embedding or neural networks).
+To the authors' knowledge, ours is the first unsupervised solution to the problem of hierarchical overlapping belief separation.

-For example, during the mysterious disappearance of Malaysia Airlines flight MH370 in 2014, narratives, such as ``plotted suicide" versus ``northern landing", emerged as potential hypotheses explaining what people believed.
-The underlying communities agreed on many circumstances of flight disappearance, but disagreed on other details and conclusions.
-Some narratives implied that passengers may still be alive, while others posited their death.
-Our novel non-negative matrix factorization algorithm automatically identifies narratives specific to each belief as well as points of agreement among them.